Write C# code

 - Data model defined in C#

-- Schema creation and evolution through EF Core migrations
+- Schema creation and evolution via EF Core migrations

 - Explicit mapping of tables, columns, and relationships

-All modern .NET capabilities available directly on IBM i with the NTi EF Core extension
+All modern .NET features, available directly for IBM i with the EF Core extension for NTi.

 ASP.NET Identity

-Manage users, roles, and permissions directly on DB2 for i.
+Manage your users, roles and permissions directly on DB2 for i.

 Authentification

-Native support for MFA and external login providers (Azure AD, Google, Okta).
+Native support for MFA and external logins (Microsoft Entra ID, Google, Okta).

-Native integration with .NET tooling: NuGet, Docker, CI/CD, and standardized environments.
+Native integration with .NET tools: NuGet, Docker, CI/CD and standardized environments.

-With Entity Framework Core, NTi brings IBM i development into modern .NET practices.
+By relying on Entity Framework Core, NTi aligns IBM i development with today's .NET standards.

-Your teams work with IBM i through standard .NET practices.
+Your teams work with IBM i without even realizing it.

-With EF Core, .NET developers access DB2 for i natively, without requiring specialized IBM i expertise.
+With EF Core, .NET developers access DB2 for i natively, with no specific IBM i skills required.

-Start new application initiatives without rebuilding a dedicated IBM i data access layer.
+Start new application projects immediately, without having to rebuild an IBM i-specific data access layer.

-With the technical foundation already established, teams move into feature development faster.
+With the technical foundation already in place, teams move faster into functional development.

-By relying on open, widely adopted standards, new applications avoid the accumulation of proprietary layers and custom-built components.
+By relying on open and widely adopted standards, your new applications avoid the buildup of custom layers and one-off solutions.

-The result: fewer internal dependencies, clearer maintenance, and technical debt that remains controlled over time.
+The result: fewer internal dependencies, clearer maintenance and technical debt kept under control over time.

-Using common patterns and tooling creates a consistent application foundation across the organization.
+Using shared patterns and tools promotes a consistent application base across the enterprise.

-This simplifies code reviews, project transitions, DevOps automation, and overall IT governance.
+This simplifies code reviews, project handovers, DevOps automation and the overall governance of your information system.

 Real-world examples